concert Venues: Concert halls, Churches, Palaces and Historic Buildings

 |Rudolfinum (Dvořák Concert Hall)|

-The Rudolfinum is a stunning Neo-Renaissance building by the river, in Prague's Old Town.
-It was once the seat of the state parliament, but today boasts the Dvořák, which rivals the Smetana at Municipal House (see above) in size and grandeur.
+The Rudolfinum is a stunning Neo-Renaissance building set by the river in the Old Town.
+It was once the seat of the state parliament, but today boasts the Dvořák Concert Hall, which rivals the Smetana at Municipal House (see above) in size and grandeur.

-The Dvořák competes with the Smetana to host the finest orchestras to play the city.
+The Dvořák competes with the Smetana in hosting the finest orchestras to play Prague.
 It is home to the Czech Philharmonic Orchestra.

 Rudolfinum concert tickets: Prague concert tickets

 Mirror Chapel, Klementinum

 The Klementinum is the largest, and one of the most historic complex of buildings in the Old Town of Prague.